anisha1234-hub/License-plate-blur/README.md

-# License-plate-blur
-This is a website which identifies and blurs number plate in any picture automatically.
-No extra efforts is required, just one click and you're ready to go.
-This is much helpful in securing your personal data is privacy is the key factor now a days.
+# License Plate Blur 🚗🔒

+This is a web-based tool that automatically detects and blurs number plates in any uploaded image using OpenCV.
+It's designed to help protect user privacy by masking identifiable data like vehicle registration numbers—no extra effort required!

+## 🔧 Features
+- Detects number plates using Haar Cascades
+- Automatically applies blur effect to detected plates
+- Simple web interface built with Flask
+- Fast and lightweight – just upload and go!

+## 🛠 Technologies Used
+- Python
+- Flask
+- OpenCV
+- HTML/CSS